NetApp/FSx-ONTAP-samples-scripts/Terraform/fsxn-replicate/README.md

 You will need to define some key characteristics of the destination FSx for ONTAP file system that will be created, such as deployment type and througput, full list below.
 You also will need to define the source SVM and list of volumes to replicate, and replication parameters.

-These values can be found in the following variables files: Primary_FSxN_variables.tf and DR_FSxN_variables.tf
+These values can be found in the following variables files: Primary_FSxN_variables.tf and DR_FSxN_variables.tf files.
+The values should be set in the terraform.tfvars file.

 ### Prerequisites
 You have an existing FSx for ONTAP file system that you want to replicate to a new FSx for ONTAP file system.
 There is proper networking connectivy between the source FSx for ONTAP file system and the region/VPC/subnets where the destination FSx for ONTAP file system will be deployed.